 The Authority prepared a management plan for the Area—the Wet Tropics Management Plan 1998—which is subordinate legislation to the Wet Tropics World Heritage Protection and Management Act 1993.
 That plan regulates activities that might impact on the Area’s natural values, particularly those associated with the soil, water, vegetation and scenic attributes.
 The plan prohibits certain activities, allows certain activities which would otherwise be prohibited (either under a permit or without a permit) and exempts certain activities that destroy forest products.

-It should be noted that the Management Plan does not regulate scientific research, nor provide authority to issue permits for tourism operators (this is undertaken by QPWS).
+It should be noted that the Management Plan does not regulate scientific research, nor provide authority to issue permits for commercial activities, such as tourism (this is undertaken by QPWS).

 The revised Management Plan, to the greatest extent possible, will reduce ‘green tape’, make zoning and associated rules (i.e. what activities can and cannot be undertaken in each zone) simpler to understand, and place a much stronger emphasis on outcomes, with a reduced focus on prescriptive conditioning of permits.